-All questions on the Baker Hughes Rig Count and Well Count should be e-mailed to: Oilfield Knowledge Center
+All questions on the Baker Hughes Rig Count should be e-mailed to: Oilfield Knowledge Center

 The Baker Hughes Well Count has been suspended.
-Historical data is still available on the spreadsheet below.
+Historical data will be available on the website until June 30th, 2015.

 |Get help downloading or viewing the above file types|